smithclay/otlp2parquet/docs/get-started/deployment/docker.md

 ## 2. Production Deployment (Connecting to Cloud Storage)

-For a production environment, you can run the same Docker container but configure it to connect to a managed cloud storage service like AWS S3 or Cloudflare R2.

-This is done by overriding the default environment variables in the `docker-compose.yml` file.
+For production, run the same Docker container configured to connect to a managed cloud storage service like AWS S3 or Cloudflare R2 by overriding the default environment variables.

 **Example for AWS S3:**